LetsOKdo/c100-bootupd/README.md

+## Custom created image for flashing to use with an SD card for OKdo nano C100

+Click [Here](https://auto.designspark.info/okdo_images/c100.img.xz) to download the image. use your usual flasher to flash it to an SD card.

 ## Custom Bootloader for OKdo Nano C100

 NVIDIA Jetson Nano Developer Kit (NDK) has the following hardware difference when compared to OKdo Nano C100: